Cloudera Partner Data Processing Addendum

 8. Compliance

-8.1.1.
-Each Party shall be able to demonstrate compliance with its respective obligations under this DPA and Applicable Data Protection Law.
+8.1.1 Each Party shall be able to demonstrate compliance with its respective obligations under this DPA and Data Protection Law.
 In particular, each Party shall keep appropriate documentation of the Processing activities carried out under its responsibility pursuant to this DPA.

-8.1.3.
-The Parties shall make documentation about the Processing under this DPA and required under Applicable Data Protection Law available to the Data Protection Authority on request.
+8.1.3 The Parties shall make documentation about the Processing under this DPA and required under Data Protection Law available to the Data Protection Authority on request.

-8.2.1.
-In the event of a dispute or claim brought by a Data Subject or the Data Protection Authority concerning the Processing of Personal Data against either or both Parties, the Parties will inform each other about any such disputes or claims and cooperate with a view to settling them amicably in a timely fashion.
+8.2.1 In the event of a dispute or claim brought by a Data Subject or the Data Protection Authority concerning the Processing of Personal Data by the Parties under this DPA against either or both Parties, the Parties will inform each other about any such disputes or claims and cooperate with a view to settling them amicably in a timely fashion.

-8.2.3.
-Taking into account the nature of the Processing, each Party shall provide each other with reasonable assistance to the other Party in ensuring compliance with the following obligations, if applicable:
+8.2.3 Taking into account the nature of the Processing, each Party shall provide each other with reasonable assistance to the other Party in ensuring compliance with legal obligations, if applicable and only if required by Data Protection Law.

 9. Personal Data Breach